Cat0Boy/Scratch-Cat-Platformer/README.md

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Discord Server
+Join our Discord server if you have suggestions or want to connect with other players: [Cat Adventure Discord Server](https://discord.gg/yqXVPuHAyv)

 ---
-Feel free to customize this README according to your project's specific details and requirements.
 Enjoy playing **Cat Adventure With Friends**! 🐾🎮